The Guadalquivir: History, Navigability and Biodiversity

 Despite its importance, the Guadalquivir faces numerous environmental challenges.
 Pollution from industrial and agricultural waste, overexploitation of water resources and the proliferation of invasive species pose serious threats to its ecosystem.
 In addition, climate change could aggravate problems such as the salinization of the waters at its mouth.

-In response, various conservation initiatives have been implemented, such as habitat restoration and control of invasive species in the Doñana national parkThe Guadalquivir Hydrographic Confederation is also working to ensure sustainable use of its waters.
+In response, various conservation initiatives have been implemented, such as habitat restoration and control of invasive species in the Doñana national park.
+Also, the hydrographic basins of Spain They work to ensure sustainable use of their waters.

 The Guadalquivir is not just a river, but an emblem of Andalusian identity and a living witness to Spain’s history.
 This waterway has connected civilizations, sustained a rich biodiversity and shaped the character of an entire region.
 Its preservation is a shared responsibility that ensures this river giant continues to inspire generations to come.